This is what I did this morning.

 This is Ryan O'Brian and his mom and dad from one of my 'manuscripts in the works'.

 This July I thought I might start drawing again and if I make myself post something each day in August maybe I will keep at it.
-I have been ADD like and all over the place with projects in July including editing and revising manuscripts for my picture books.
+I have been all over the place with projects in July including editing and revising manuscripts for my picture books.

 The most wonderful thing happened to me in February.
 I was one of ten winners in Tara Lazar's Story Storm random first prize draw.
 My prize was a review of five of my picture book ideas from a very fine agent.